Vojtechnlogy/vadatei-lead-gen-hub/README.md

 Try to figure out a way that we can add a phone number calling code - picker not priority

-Re think the Services Marek said it should be fine but idk ask Limit the Services to three
+Re think the Services Marek said it should be fine but idk ask ----Limit the Services to three----

+1 IT Health Check
+2 Digital Transformation (Core Offer)
+3 CIO as a Service On going Support

+Create new tab called Aditional services or Add customize Service to the individual services There users will be able to look at all the actual services that are being offerd but can also choose faster delivery
+Additional Mentoring and Coaching of Staff
+Performance Optimization or Risk evaluation

+Add Buttons to the Services that people can toggle and when going over with mouse they can see additional information

+and the rest of the stuff can go into

 Future add a Partners section and a Reviews section

+If Getting too few leads add Sign up to the main page.

+Add a FAQ section

 !!!!!!!!